 Our Municipal Agent for the Elderly is an officially appointed town representative responsible for providing the elderly and their families with information and assistance on programs, services, and benefits.
-Senior citizens continue to face numerous challenges, especially as changes occur in their physical health, the economy, etc. Requests from the elderly have increased this year from elderly residents who are struggling on only Social Security incomes.
-Food needs have risen this year with more requests for SNAP food assistance applications and 25.6 percent of our seniors qualifying for this assistance.
-Seniors also are in need of emergency fuel assistance with over 35 percent qualifying for state low-income energy assistance programs.
+Senior citizens continue to face numerous challenges, especially as changes occur in their health and costs continue to rise while their income is fixed and does not.
+Requests from the elderly have increased this year from residents who are struggling on only Social Security incomes.
+Food needs have risen this year with more requests for SNAP food assistance applications and more seniors using our food pantry and mobile truck pantry.
+Seniors also are in need of emergency fuel assistance and over 47 percent of our applications were from seniors in need.
 Disabled individuals also on Social Security incomes raise this percentage to account for over half of all our energy assistance applications.
 Issues of particular concern this year included:

+- Unavailability of enough affordable senior housing

+- · Health costs and issues

-- Heat and utility expenses
+- · Heat and utility expenses

 - · Food needs

-- · Unavailability of enough affordable senior housing

-- · Health costs and issues